gamedevsimplified/docs/src/index.md

 It also comes bundled with an abstract yet powerful **item system** that minimizes setup while supporting diverse use cases.

-This package is targeted at **programmers** but can be used by non programmers - as of *v1.4* there is some editor tooling support. **Some coding is still required** to implement custom functionality.
+This package is targeted at **programmers** but can be used by non programmers. **Some coding is still required** to implement custom functionality.

+✔️ Features

+- 3d Scene
+- 2 Demos
+- Drag and drop
+- Ctrl+Click to Move
+- Buy/Sell/Drop/Destroy
+- Equipment
+- Hotbar
+- Crafting
+- Shop
+- Chests
+- Item Rarity
+- Tooltip
+- Character Sheet
+- Item cost
+- Sounds
+- Save/Load Player Data